ijessicachen/introdatascience/1-Introduction/02-ethics/ethicsCS.md

 "Are we compliant with government regulations for data privacy?" <-- we will see when the government changes that or not.

-__harms/unintended consequences__
+__harms/unintended consequences__<br>
 change
   - people may abuse this feature to only keep the information good to them on the internet.
 More privacy or less transparency?
   - This has the potential to maliciously block others' information.
-  - Those with more power could have more ease using this than those who don't, making it unequal. no change
+  - Those with more power could have more ease using this than those who don't, making it unequal.

+no change
   - data leaks could be much more harmful towards the common population
   - there is a lot of trust in these corporation to not use the data for bad, what's to say they won't use it long after the initial purpose has expired
   - anyone could find your information

-__potential solutions to eliminate/mitigate adverse effects__
+__potential solutions to eliminate/mitigate adverse effects__<br>
 A good way to ensure this isn't used for the wrong reasons is to simply make regulations super tight around it.
 It isn't good for too much personal information to end up on the internet but catering what shows up can also be helpful.
 For this, and many other solutions a great way to bring this to reality would be to build upon what other institutions have already put in place.
 It has already been stated that the EU has had their "right to be forgotten" in place for nearly a decade.
 During that time they surely faced their own difficulties in effectively and ethically implementing it.
 Utilizing what they have found, and bringing in a new perspective can ensure anything new is implemented ethically.

 If it isn't implemented, more has to be invested into increasing security around personal information and, like they have done, imposing stricter regulations on corporations.
 It would also help to simply keep it on the down-low where to find personal information to prevent ordinary people stumbling upon sensitive information.